gatsbyjs/gatsby/docs/docs/routing.md

 ### Pages created with `createPage` action

-Another way to create pages is in your `gatsby-node.js` file using the `createPages` hook.
-When pages are defined this way the path is explicitly set.
+Another way to create pages is in your `gatsby-node.js` file using the `createPage` action, a JavaScript function.
+When pages are defined this way, the path is explicitly set.
 For example:

 ```js:title=gatsby-node.js
 createPage({